Wikipedia and the Israeli–Palestinian conflict: History

 Edit wars on the Israeli-Palestinian conflict have had a fundamental influence on how Wikipedia addresses contentious issues; for example, the practice of locking articles to public editing and permitting only editors with a username and certain level of Wikipedia experience to contribute.
 The result has been the emergence of two ideological camps, so-called pro-Israel and pro-Palestinian editors, who have been locked in what some describe as an editorial stalemate.

 In February 2021, the Hebrew Wikipedia renamed its version of the article on the Israeli occupation of the West Bank, changing "occupation" to "rule".
-In July 2023, the Kohelet Policy Forum confirmed that one of their staff had edited the Hebrew Wikipedia against their own and Wikipedia rules, using so called "sock puppet" accounts.
+In July 2023, the Kohelet Policy Forum confirmed that one of its staff members had edited the Hebrew Wikipedia against their own and Wikipedia rules, using sock puppet accounts.

 Gaza war (2023–present)

 The Gaza war has been extensively covered on Wikipedia and other related projects in various languages.
 This included articles about the 7 October attacks as well as the Israeli blockade of the Gaza Strip and the invasion that followed.
 Articles related to the war have experienced edit warring due to the diversity of narratives from both sides of the conflict; for example, in the war's first week, a Hebrew Wikipedia editor added information to articles on former Israeli security officials, but not Prime Minister Benjamin Netanyahu and his allies, in ways that arguably pointed to these officials' responsibility for Israel's failure to prevent the 7 October attacks.
 Editors have debated topics such as whether Israel should be called an example of "settler colonialism" or an "apartheid regime" and whether its military operations in Gaza should be classified as a genocide.